Practical Guide

 • Approved: It can now be used to message Contacts.

 • Rejected: It cannot be used.
-The Rejection Reason is shown to help you understand why the templates got rejected.
-We’ll explain more about the rules in the following sections.
+WhatsApp provides a reason of rejection to help you understand how the Message Template is violating WhatsApp’s rules.
+We’ll explain more about these rules in the following sections.

 Reasons WhatsApp Template Messages Get Rejected